Harishkumar029/interviewprep/java.md

 	In such a case, JVM will create a new string object in normal (non-pool) heap memory and the literal “Welcome” will be placed in the string constant pool.
 The variable s will refer to the object in the heap (non-pool)

 	String s = new String (“GeeksforGeeks”);

+# OOPS

+# Interfaces and Abstract classes

+## 2. What is marker interface

+No methods: A marker interface does not define any methods.
+It is empty and serves as a tag or label for the implementing classes.
+Some common examples of marker interfaces in Java include
+1. Serializable
+2. Cloneable

+# Exception handling
+# Multithreading
+# Java 8